codacy/docs/docs/repositories/issues-view.md

 ## Ignoring an issue

 For an issue you disagree with or false positives, you can either ignore that instance or disable the pattern across the whole repository.
-To do so, click on cog wheel and select the desired option:
+To do so, click on the cogwheel and select the desired option:

 ![Ignoring an issue](images/issues-view-ignore.gif)